open-contracting/extension-explorer/README.md

 ```
 tx pull --all
 ```
-Commit new files to github
+Commit new files to github.

 # Create static site